Abhisheknakka/datatalks-final-project/README.md

-rag.py - the main RAG logic for building the retrieving the data and building the prompt ingest.py - loading the data into the knowledge base minsearch.py - an in-memory search engine db.py - the logic for logging the requests and responses to postgres db_prep.py - the script for initializing the database
+rag.py - the main RAG logic for building the retrieving the data and building the prompt ingest.py - loading the data into the knowledge base minsearch.py - an in-memory search engine